 Over the next few years, the City of Kansas City, MO is investing more than $45 million to upgrade basic infrastructure in the Waldo neighborhood.
-Currently, Spire Gas Company is on Wornall installing a new gas line.
-Following this work, the City will implement several infrastructure improvements along and adjacent to Wornall Road.
+The City will implement several infrastructure improvements along and adjacent to Wornall Road.
 Below are descriptions and anticipated timelines for these infrastructure improvements.

 Reconstruction of Wornall Road – 85th to 89th Streets